 RadioAstron KSP observations commenced in July 2013.
 The KSP is aimed specifically at focusing on the areas of strongest scientific impact of RadioAstron and ensuring a long-lasting scientific impact for the Mission.
-KSP observations within the AO-1 period are being carried out between July 2013 and June 2014, inclusive, and have a shared-risk nature since a number of observing modes were not fully tested by the ASC.
+KSP observations within the AO-1 period were carried out between July 2013 and June 2014, inclusive, and had a shared-risk nature since a number of observing modes were not fully tested by the ASC.

-Starting from the AO-2, proposals are invited for the RadioAstron Key Science Program and General Observing Time experiments to be submitted by 27 January 2014 to the Mission, and to ground radio telescopes required for the specific observations by their respective proposal deadlines.
-AO-2 observations will be performed between July 2014 and June 2015 inclusive.
-It is anticipated that about 2/3 of the total time will be devoted to KSP programs (new or continued) and about 1/3 to GOT observations.
-Any KSP team which wants to continue their project from the AO-1 period is required to submit a new proposal for the AO-2 period.
-Proposers are strongly encouraged to consult the main operational documents including the "RadioAstron User Handbook."
+In AO-3, as in AO-2, proposals are invited for the RadioAstron Key Science Program and General Observing Time experiments, to be submitted by 26 January 2015 to the Mission, and to ground radio telescopes required for the specific observations by their respective proposal deadlines.
+AO-3 observations will be performed between July 2015 and June 2016 inclusive.
+Any KSP team that wants to continue their project is required to submit a new proposal for the AO-3 period.
+Proposers are strongly encouraged to consult the main operational documents including the "RadioAstron User Handbook1."

-This document describes the main goals and the general requirements and criteria for the AO-2 RadioAstron projects, outlines the process of proposing, selection and operation of the projects and the relationships between individual teams and the RadioAstron Mission.
+This document describes the main goals and the general requirements and criteria for the AO-3 RadioAstron projects, outlines the process of proposing, selection and operation of the projects and the relationships between individual teams and the RadioAstron Mission.